-New Hope Recovery Center recognizes the unique addiction treatment needs of the Lesbian, Gay, Bisexual and Transgender (LGBT) population.
+New Hope Recovery Center recognizes the unique addiction treatment needs of the Lesbian, Gay, Bisexual and Transgender, Questioning and Intersex (LGBTQI) population.
 Having a successful treatment stay means discovering what lies at the heart of the addiction.
-Through addressing a variety of issues - all forms of homophobia, gender identity and expression, the coming out process, trauma, anxiety, depression, sexual compulsivity - an individual can begin to examine the role of drugs/alcohol in their lives and develop healthier coping skills.
+Through addressing a variety of issues – all forms of homophobia, gender identity and expression, the coming out process, trauma, anxiety, depression, sexual compulsivity – an individual can begin to examine the role of drugs/alcohol in their lives and develop healthier coping skills.

 New Hope Recovery Center provides safe, supportive specialized addiction treatment to the lesbian, gay, bisexual and transgender (LGBT) community.
 We recognize that individuals in the LGBT community may not seek out treatment services for fear of rejection or prejudice.
 You can rest assured that every member of our staff strongly believe in the diversity of the individual and honor their dignity and self worth.

-Located on the Northside of Chicago (right of the Diversey Brown Line Stop), we have a variety of resources in the area to draw from in order to strengthen your recovery program including 12-step clubhouses and LGBT meetings, a strong Alumni/Volunteer base, as well as therapists and doctors dedicated to the mental health, as well as physical health, of the LGBT community.
+Located in Lincoln Park, Chicago (right off the Diversey Brown Line Stop), we have a variety of resources in the area to draw from in order to strengthen your recovery program including 12-step clubhouses and LGBT meetings, a strong Alumni/Volunteer base, as well as therapists and doctors dedicated to the mental health, as well as physical health, of the LGBT community.
 Our goal is to assist you in finding new ways to live life without the use of drugs and alcohol and find greater levels of balance and self-acceptance.